How To Photograph The Temple Of Heaven in Beijing, China

 Beijing is a huge, hectic and increasingly modern city.
 However, as the capital city of China, Beijing offers the photographer temples, palaces and various other historical sites on a monumental scale.

 One such site, the Temple of Heaven, is a favorite of mine offering broad, open spaces to walk and lots of opportunities to make great architectural photos.

-One of the difficulties photographers face in China is the multitude of people, many of whom on seeing a wide-eyed foreign devil with a fancy camera will position themselves and/or one or more companions right in front of your camera for a series of portraits.
+One of the difficulties photographers face in China is the multitude of people, many of whom on seeing a wide-eyed, foreign devil with a fancy camera will position themselves and one or more companions right in front of your camera for a series of portraits.

-These portraits often include the V for victory sign (not for peace, as it's commonly used in the west) or, by our standards, a series of trite cutesy-pie poses and fish-pout expressions.
-Meanwhile we wait (maybe for 10 minutes or more) to get the photo you'd set up for.
+These portraits often include the V for Victory sign (not for peace, as the sign is commonly used to refer to in the West) and a series of trite, cutesy-pie poses and fish-pout expressions.

 Travel To China - Yes, It's Worth It